vpelss/Forever_Passwords/README.md

 - store a local copy of this program (Forever Passwords) in the unlikely case our site, emogic.com, is temporarily down or have a backup plan!
 Download a copy to your PC.
 File->Save as HTML
 - Do not store passwords in a browser cache or in the cloud
 - Clear your password in Forever Passwords after use
+- You should use a differnent password on every web service you use.
+See: https://haveibeenpwned.com/

 Possible issues:
 - Single url requires multiple passwords eg: wwww.mysite.com and cpanel.mysite.com : solution, add www or cpanel to the Alias